In a relationship or single, consent is the foundation of any relationship.

 Reversible

-Free and Informed
+Free and informed

 How to ask for and apply consent?

-Sexual consent: to go further!
+Sexual consent: going further!

-- This video full of common sense
+- This video full of good sense

-- The site of the association consentis.info
+- The website of the association consentis.info

-- The interactive story from the Instagram account Orgasme et moi on different ways to ask for consent
+- The interactive story from the Instagram account Orgasme et moi on the different ways to ask for consent

-Remember, consent is sexy AND mandatory!
+Don't forget, consent is sexy AND mandatory!

 See you soon 💜